Data Types and Variables

 $ival = 5

-// Legal conversion from integer to real
+// Legal conversion from integer to real.

-= $ival
+$rval = $ival

 However, some very large integer values cannot be represented exactly as a real value, so some loss of precision may occur when performing such a conversion.
 The following is an example that shows precision loss occurring when converting a large integer value into a real.